bor0/gidti/manuscript/chapter6.md

 ### 6.1.3.
 Third proof (impossible)

-As an inspiration from the previous section, we will now prove that `is_it_monday Tue = True` is a contradiction.
+As an inspiration from the previous section, we will prove that `is_it_monday Tue = True` is a contradiction.

 Per intuitionistic logic, in order to prove that {$$}P{/$$} is a contradiction, we need to prove {$$}P \to \bot{/$$}.
 Idris provides an empty data type (without type constructors, i.e. proofs) for that, which is called `Void`.